lanceengland/EdiTools/README.md

 ### PowerShell 2 compatible

 This is a personal constraint, but as of now, I needed the module to be PowerShell 2 compatible.
+As such, the C\# code is written in a .net 2.0 style.
+I had to avoid some newer features else it would not run on PowerShell 2.0.
+Once I can move the minimum supported version to at least 3.0, then I can "modernize" the C\# a bit.

 ### Line-break agnostic